jglex1/gu-thesis-2020/README.md

 ### Requirements

+* It is recommended to use the Anaconda distribution of Python as it comes with several handy features including Spyder and is tailored for data science, you can download it here: https://www.anaconda.com/products/individual.
-It is recommended (and generally good programming practice) to develop the code for this project in a seperate environment.
+* It is recommended (and generally good programming practice) to develop the code for this project in a seperate environment, furthermore, a list of requirements, `requirements.txt` outlines the packages which I have installed in the working version of my code.

+To create an environment using these requirements, in the Anaconda terminal (search for this after installed), type:

+`conda create --name <env> --file requirements.txt`

 ### Overview